 Design

-Use an AI rendering tool (e.g., FLORA) to transform an initial apparel sketch (created in tools like Procreate) into a realistic product visualization with fabric, lighting, and proportions, enabling faster iteration and clearer presentation without rebuilding the design from scratch.
+Use AI rendering tools to transform early apparel sketches into more realistic product visuals that communicate fabric, fit, proportion, styling, and overall design direction sooner, enabling faster iteration and clearer client or stakeholder presentations without rebuilding the design from scratch.

 Why the human is still essential here